jba/xltest/README.md

 A test can specify the values of environment variables.
 The variables are set for the duration of the test and restored when it finishes.

+If the test function signals an error, the test fails by default.
+The test can set its `onError` field so that it either succeeds, in that case, or calls the validation function with the error.

 ## Example: adding two numbers

 Here is the file [`testdata/add.yaml`](testdata/add.yaml):